cap-js/docs/node.js/cds-reflect.md

   }
 `
 let m = cds.linked (csn)

+// Object-style access
 let { Books, Authors } = m.entities
 let { ListOfBooks } = m.entities ('my.bookshop.CatalogService')

+// Array-style access
+for (let each of m.entities) console.log(each.name)
 ```

 The methods each return an object of respective definitions.

-Object destructuring operators allow to easily access single definitions by name as shown above.
+The object nature of the results allows access by name, and by object destructuring as shown in the sample code above.

+The iterable  nature allows iterating through the values (instead of having to use `Object.values()` for that).

+The function nature allows to optionally specify a namespace to fetch all definitions with prefixed with that.
+If no namespace is specified, the model's declared namespace is used, if any.